MAR CUBILLOS

 FLKLR board of choice: Tough one… I’d say it’s between the MarMar and the Messy Tessi, but again, the Nuki is so much fun too…

-First Time on a Board
+First time on a board

 The first time I surfed was as a kid on a wooden door in San Andrés island, on the Caribbean side of Colombia.
 There were a couple of guys on the island who had boards but they were notoriously dickheads so we didn’t want to ask to borrow theirs.
 We stuffed the door knob with rags duct taped any exposed holes, then sanded the edges.